That Mexican We Desire: Try a Tex-Mex Twist

 The flavor that tomatillos can add is unique.

 I would encourage the cook to try the fresh green tomatillos.

 - The husk is easily pulled from the tomatillo.

 - Drop the tomatillos in boiling water and in a few minutes the tomatillos will turn a duller green.
-Puree with blender but the tomatillos are so tender most of the time they can be used after boiling.
+The tomatillos can be pureed with blender, but they are usually tender and can be used right after boiling.